graalvm/workshops/native-image/non-fungible-verses/README.md

 In this lab you will:

+- Provision an OCI free tier VM
+- Clone the poetry application
+- Provision an Autonomous JSON Database instance
+- Read to and write from the database using with the application
-- Add a basic Spring Boot application to a Docker Image and run it
+- Add the Spring Boot application to a Docker Image and run it
 - Build a native executable from this application, using GraalVM Native Image
 - Add the native executable to a Docker Image
 - Shrink your application docker image size with GraalVM Native Image and Distroless containers